 Another fresh-use option is to cut the peppers from the plant once they are ripe and place them in a paper bag in the crisper of your refrigerator.
 In this form, jalapenos will keep for around a week, maybe two.
 There is no need to cut or clean the peppers until you’re ready to use them.

 Drying jalapenos can preserve them pretty much indefinitely.
 Simply use a needle to string the peppers by their stems and hang them.
 You can leave the peppers hanging or remove them once dry and store them in a dry location.
 Refrigeration is not necessary.
 You can also take dried jalapenos and grind them to use as an easy spice additive to meals.

 Other gardeners use dehydrators to speed the drying process or slice and bake strips in the oven before storing.
 Always remember to either wear latex gloves or wash your hands very thoroughly after handling jalapenos.
 The chemical that makes the pepper hot to the taste can cause painful chemical burns.

 Pickling or jarring jalapenos:

 Freezing preserves the pepper in full form, which leaves it arguably the most versatile for future use.
 Some pepper harvesters claim freezing leaves the pepper squishy or soft when thawed.
 This may be a consideration depending on your planned usage for the peppers.
 Peppers will keep 10 to 12 months frozen.
-To freeze jalapenos, you can either simply place the whole pepper in a bag and pop it in the freezer, or chop or slice and do the same.
-If you wish to harvest the seeds from the peppers do so before freezing.
+To freeze jalapenos, you can either place the whole pepper in a bag and pop it in the freezer, or chop or slice them and do the same.
+If you wish to harvest the seeds from the peppers, do so before freezing.
 Contrary to popular belief, removing the seeds from a jalapeno will not make it less hot.